 Subscribe to texts in braille

 Join one of our braille clubs.
 You will receive selected texts in braille every month.
-We have clubs for children, young adults and adults:
+We have clubs for children, adolescents and adults:

 - Comedy club – a volume of funny stories for children.
 Double line spacing and single-sided print.
 Adults are also welcome as members.

-- Short story club for young adults – Norwegian and translated short stories, both new titles and classics.
+- Short story club for adolescents – Norwegian and translated short stories, both new titles and classics.
 Choose between single and double line spacing.

 - Short story club – Norwegian and translated short stories, both new titles and classics.
 Choose between single and double line spacing.